Accounting M.Acc. Degree

 Through a two-year Master of Accountancy degree, professionals acquire the advanced accounting and analytical skills that public and private accounting firms desire.
 Our online M.Acc. degree provides the preparation for the Certified Public Accountant examination and the additional credit hours required for obtaining a CPA license.
 In comparison, Mississippi College’s School of Business also offers an M.B.A. in Accounting that integrates accounting and business courses to offer a broader perspective on accounting and management.

-The curriculum consists of 30 semester hours of graduate study beyond undergraduate business requirements.
-Specific course requirements are listed under admissions.
+Our AACSB-accredited M.Acc curriculum consists of 30 semester hours of graduate study beyond undergraduate business requirements.
+Specific admissions requirements including prerequisite courses are listed under the Foundation Courses tab below.
 Students are expected to complete all accounting foundation courses before proceeding further.

 |ACC 6504||Federal Tax Accounting||3|

 |ACC 6510||Auditing Concepts and Applications||3|

 |ACC 6511||Accounting Theory||3|